boomerwing/FreeRTOS-TrafficLight/README.md

 commanding one direction to stop directly from a GREEN state).

 The code includes a Switch Debounce Task which provides for many combinations of switches to be used.
-Any switch combinations you do not need can be removed to reduce the size of the code.
+The task leaved detected switch change in a Queue where another interested task can check to see the switch state.
+Any switch combinations and Queues you do not need can be removed to reduce the size of the code.

 The I/O is implemented through a PCF8575 i2s port extender driving a seven segment LED on my experimental breadboard, although any six LEDs would work.